BLuef0x27/rnpt-2day/content/discovery-and-enumeration/vuln-discovery/crackmapexec/_index.md

 weight = 50
 +++

-## Windows Enumeration
+## 1. Windows Enumeration
-CrackMapExec is a fantastic tool created by POrchetta Industries for enumerating and attacking Active Directory environments.
+CrackMapExec is a fantastic tool created by Porchetta Industries for enumerating and attacking Active Directory environments.
-We can leverage the `hosts/windows.txt` file to learn more about our target environment.
+We can leverage the *hosts/windows.txt* file to learn more about our target environment.

 *  **Wiki** [https://wiki.porchetta.industries/](https://wiki.porchetta.industries/)S
 *  **GitHub** [https://github.com/Porchetta-Industries/CrackMapExec](https://github.com/Porchetta-Industries/CrackMapExec)